Jazz Set Up

 Jazz then starts up, and immediately discovers that it is not configured correctly so instead of starting the Jazz Workbench it opens the Configuration form: -

 If you are using Jazz with Micro Focus and an IDE such as Visual Studio or Eclipse, set the IDE combo box.
 Otherwise leave it at the default setting of None.
 If you’re using Micro Focus with Visual Studio, create a VS project with type Mainframe Subsystem Application.
-Eclipse support hasn’t yet been developed: we are keen to work with a customer to develop this feature.
+We think that some users have successfully run MANASYS Jazz with Eclipse, it’s just another Windows program and shouldn’t be difficult to integrate with Eclipse.
+We are keen to work with a customer to validate this, and document any Eclipse issues with it.

 If this is your very first set-up Jazz should now automatically start checking the folder locations.
 Common folder, which has a default value of “*”, will turn yellow and a dialog box will appear for you to locate or create the common folder.
 If this doesn’t happen automatically (as when you’re starting a new project, but you’ve used Jazz before), click [Check Paths].